-The nineteen-twenties saw an almost obsessive interest in records.
+The 1920s saw an almost obsessive interest in records.
 Not to be outdone, Renault broke a few of its own with this impressive streamlined 40CV, which would top 190 km/h.

-In the nineteen-twenties, every self-respecting carmaker felt obliged to set some kind of record, and the vogue was encouraged by the construction of speed tracks.
-In France, the Montlhéry track, built in 1924, was the venue for many a stand-off, with much clicking of stopwatches.
-Renault was as game as any other manufacturer, especially since it had just the car for the job: the flagship 40CV model, with its enormous nine-litre engine.
+In the 1920s, carmakers were locked in a battle to set new speed records, in a race that would play out on speed tracks.
+In France, the Montlhéry track, built in 1924, was the venue for many a stand-off.
+And Renault had just the car for the job: the flagship 40CV model, with its enormous nine-litre engine.

 During an initial campaign in 1925, a virtually standard torpedo broke the lap record at 178.475 km/h, then the 24-hour record at 141.03 km/h.
-The difference between the two averages is instructive, since it arises from the frequent stops required for refuelling and, above all, tyre changes; this heavy car consumed around a hundred!
+The difference between the two averages tells a story, since it arises from the frequent stops required for refuelling and, above all, tyre changes; this heavy car consumed around a hundred!

-The car on show is an exact replica of the record-breaking car, built in the nineteen-seventies.
+The car on show is an exact replica of the record-breaking car, built in the 1970s.
+Owner: Edouard Pichon.